NVIDIA/gbm-bench/README.md

 directory named 'allstate'.

 ## BCI
+TODO!
 Brain Computer Interaction dataset.
-This is something I'm not sure where the MS researchers got from!
+This is something I'm not sure how the MS researchers got from.
+A few trivial google-searches were unsuccessful.
-I tried a few trivial google-search attempts with no success.

 ## Bosch
 Bosch dataset as given out on Kaggle competition here: https://www.kaggle.com/c/bosch-production-line-performance/data